nortal/Utilities.TextTemplating/README.md

 -------------
 * access public fields and properties from model
 * no special setup required for models - any object can be used
-* access model fields only when requested by template (pull).
+* model fields are accessed only when used by template (values are "pulled" from model).
 * can use child objects members in template at any depth
 * can conditionally show/hide a template block
 * can iterate a template block for every collection member